KDMX: "102-9 NOW" (2012–2023)

+Return to "Mix" (2023–present)

+On June 9, 2023, at 2 p.m., after playing "When I Was Your Man" by Bruno Mars, KDMX returned to the "Mix 102.9" branding; the first song under the revived "Mix" brand was "Please Don't Leave Me" by P!nk.
+A new morning show hosted by Billy the Kidd and Candice Lopez launched on June 26.

 KDMX-HD2

 KDMX originally launched a secondary HD Radio (HD2) subchannel known as "The Music Summit", broadcasting an AAA format.
 It has since then moved to KZPS 92.5-HD2 to make way for Pride Radio (previously on KHKS-HD2) with a format intended for the LGBT community.
 On March 28, 2011, 102.9-HD2 flipped to a Soft Oldies/AC Gold format as "Sunny 102.9-HD2", shifting "Pride Radio" back to 106.1-HD2.
 Beginning January 8, 2014, KDMX-HD2's format has been changed to a syndicated Delilah nighttime love songs program that was previously dropped by KVIL.

 In September 2018, "Delilah" was replaced with KDMX's former "Mix" branding, following a similar move at sister KDGE, which relaunched their former alternative format under the long-time "Edge" branding.

 As of February 2021, KDMX-HD2 ceased operations, leaving no programming replacement.